-Reopening of a Case / Current Section 4(E) Final Decision (Amended) to re-open cases upon discovery of new material facts or evidence even though the cases were dismissed or closed.
+Proposed Section 4(F) Final Decision and Reopening of a Case / Current Section 4(E) Final Decision (Amended) The proposed amendment would confer on the Commission the ability to re-open cases upon discovery of new material facts or evidence even though the cases were dismissed or closed.
 The ability to re-open cases by the Commission, however, would be limited by certain parameters and would also be subject to the four-year statute of limitations period prescribed under the new Section 14(A) of the Regulations.

-matter is a final decision on such matter and represents the end of the administrative process.
-The Regulations prohibit the Commission from taking any further action on a matter that has been dismissed or closed.
-This undermines the investigative ability of the Enforcement Division to reopen a matter where new material facts or evidence pertinent to a case have been discovered.
+Currently, the Regulations states that a dismissal or closure of a matter is a final decision on such matter and represents the end of the administrative process.
+The Regulations prohibit the Commission from taking any further action on a matter that has been dismissed or closed. undermines the investigative ability of the Enforcement Division to reopen a matter where new material facts or evidence pertinent to a case have been discovered.